A Beginner's Guide to Web Development: Advanced Layouts with Bootstrap 5 - Part 4

 </div>

-and card-body
+The card-header and card-body Classes

 These classes help you structure the content within a card, providing a clear separation between the header and the body.